|1995||Randy Johnson*||pi sp||Mariners||23.7||Albert Belle||lf||Indians||15.4|

 Also, while Schilling does not appear among the league’s season leaders in Box-Toppers points he did have the ninth-most Box-Toppers points in a single season—28.4 with the Diamondbacks in 2002.
 However, that year, he finished behind overall leader (Johnson, then his Diamondback teammate, with 33.7) and AL leader (Pedro Martinez of the Red Sox, 28.8 Box-Toppers points).

-Felix Hernandez of the Mariners is the next-highest ranked player in overall Box-Toppers player rankings who never led a Box-Toppers category in points in a single season.
-Hernandez is ranked ninth in Box-Toppers points since 1995 with 171.4.
+This year, Felix Hernandez of the Mariners became the next-highest ranked player in overall Box-Toppers player rankings who never led a Box-Toppers category in points in a single season.
+Hernandez is ranked 11th in Box-Toppers points since 1995 with 162.7.

 Chipper Jones is the highest-ranked batter who never led his league's batters in Box-Toppers points in a single season.
 Jones, third baseman for the Braves, had 149.0 Box-Toppers points, fifth among all batters since 1995.
 In his best season—2001—he had 16.7 Box-Toppers points, finishing behind NL batting leader Todd Helton of the Rockies, who had 17.0.

-Only three players have led in Box-Toppers points in both leagues
+Only two players have led in Box-Toppers points in both leagues

-Max Scherzer, Randy Johnson and Pedro Martinez are the only three players in Box-Toppers tracking history to lead a category in both leagues.
+Randy Johnson and Pedro Martinez are the only players to have led their category in Box-Toppers points in both leagues:

-Team-by-team resultsPlayers from the Colorado Rockies have led a Box-Toppers season category eight times in the past 23 years, more than any other team.
+Team-by-team resultsPlayers from the Boston Red Sox, St. Louis Cardinals and Colorado Rockies have led a Box-Toppers season category seven times in the past 21 years, more than any other team.
 Here are the number of times each team has had a player lead their league in Box-Toppers points in their category (pitching or batting):

-Red Sox join Rockies with players winning most Box-Toppers points season titles
+Cardinals, Red Sox, Rockies players have won most Box-Toppers points season titles

-The Boston Red Sox this year join the Colorado Rockies with the most representatives to lead a Box-Toppers points season category.
+The Colorado Rockies this year joined the Boston Red Sox and St. Louis Cardinals with the most representatives to lead a Box-Toppers points season category.

-Three other teams have had five representatives—Tigers, Diamondbacks and Dodgers.
+Four other teams have had five representatives—Indians, Tigers, Diamondbacks and Dodgers.

 Only once has the top batter and pitcher in the league come from the same team—in 2013 in the American League, when the top pitcher Max Scherzer and top batter, Miguel Cabrera, both came from the Tigers.